Shuich1/UNIX/README.md

 ## shm

-If you want to use shared memory in your project, you can use the provided library, libdebug.so, which contains functions to initialize, write to and close a shared memory block.
+This folder consists of shared memory library.
+If you want, you can use the provided library, libsharedebug.so, which contains functions to initialize, write to and close a shared memory block.

 To use the library, you can follow these steps: